dfurtado/pyterrier/README.md

 ## From where the name come from?

 I love dogs, all of them no matter what breed it is.
-This framework is a tribute to my dog Elsa.
+This framework is a tribute to my dog Elsa who passed away in the Summer 2016.

 ## Highlight features